 According to GizmoChina, the phone is not able to handle 4K video recording.

 As per the latest reports, when recording 4K videos at 60 frames per second, the Google Pixel 5a smartphone gets overheated.
-While shooting, the phone asks users to close the camera until temperatures return to a more reasonable level, the report said.
+While shooting, the phone asks users to close the camera until temperatures return to a more reasonable level.

-Apparently, Pixel 5a is not the only recent Google smartphone to face this issue and some users are pointing out that the Pixel 5 is also having the same issue, as confirmed by Android Police.
+Apparently, the Pixel 5a is not the only recent Google smartphone to face this issue, and some users are pointing out that the Pixel 5 is also having the same issue, as confirmed by Android Police.

 So far, Google has not acknowledged the issue and it remains to be seen if and when the company plans to fix this, the report said.

 The Pixel 5a features a 6.34-inch OLED bezel-less screen and is powered by a Snapdragon 765G 5G mobile platform, Titan M security module for on-device security, 6GB RAM, and 128GB internal storage.